browserengineering/book/book/visual-effects.md

-[^tkinter-before-gpu]: That's because Tk, the library Tkinter uses to implement its graphics, was built back in the early 90s, before high-performance graphics cards and GPUs became widespread.
+[^tkinter-before-gpu]: That's because Tk, the library Tkinter uses to implement its graphics, was built back in the early 90s, before high-performance graphics cards and GPUs, and their software equivalents, became widespread.

 So we need a new library that can perform visual effects.
 We'll use [Skia](https://skia.org), the library that Chromium uses.
 However, Skia is just